 Why do house-sitting..?

-House-sitting saves money – for both sitter and owner.
+It saves money – for both sitter and owner.

-House-sitting means your pets can be cared for safely in their own home.
+Finding housesitters means your pets can be cared for safely in their own home.

-House-sitting offers sitters authentic travel experiences, you can live like a local.
+A house-sitting assignment offers sitters authentic travel experiences, you can live like a local.

 House-sitting enables you to travel and look after pets in a comfortable home.

-– House-sitting saves you money on travel
+– House-sitting saves you money on travel.

 One of the greatest concerns of any traveller or tourist (whether house sitter or homeowner) is the cost.
 As a traveller you are constantly thinking about how much this relaxing holiday or trip is going to cost.
 Often the full cost is not fully clear to you until you return to face your bank account and credit card statement in the cold light of day.
 Making house-sitting arrangements to cover your accommodation costs can save a lot of money

-And as a homeowner who holidays and travels away from home you save money in a variety of ways.
+As a homeowner who holidays and travels away from home you save money in a variety of ways.
 Insurance premiums for example.
 One generally gives this little thought until the unthinkable happens.
 In the unlikely event of being burgled while your home is unoccupied your insurance premiums are bound to increase.
 Ensuring your home is occupied can be a major deterrent to thieves.